Matthewcs142/freeCodeCamp-web-design-projects/README.txt

 Web development projects
 Greetings to you!
 Welcome to my repository for my web development portfolio.
 Listed below is a detailed record of projects that I have done while learning web development.
 Each commit is listed with a date for the commit, the name of the files commited, and a description of the content of the files.
+At the end of this document is a list of links to additional projects that I have done that are stored elsewhere here on Github.

 First commit:
   Data of commit: